Drug and Alcohol Counseling

 As the result of your substance abuse assessment, you might be recommended to complete an early intervention Short-term Substance Abuse Treatment Program.
 You would be placed in this program in accordance with guidelines issued by CARF (the Commission for Accreditation of Rehabilitation Facilities), person-centered practice, insurance companies, the N.C.
 Department of Human Services and NC DWI Services.
 NC DWI Services regulates substance abuse assessments and treatment for DWI offenders in North Carolina.
 First Step is fully licensed by the State of NC and accredited by CARF to ensure that your assessment and the recommendation comply with all the highest standards of practice in the Substance Abuse Treatment field.

-The First Step short-term program is a minimum of 20 hours but less than 40 hours, typically 20 – 30 hours.
+The First Step short-term program is a minimum of 20 hours but less than 40 hours, typically consisting on 20 – 30 hours depending on the outcome of the assessment.
 The short term program consists of a Program Orientation and a minimum of seven 3-hour group counseling sessions, usually spread out over no less than 30 days.
 These groups meet on Six Forks Road in Raleigh on Monday and Wednesday 6:30-9:30 PM or Tuesday and Thursday evenings from 6:30-9:30 PM in Raleigh.
 The Saturday morning session meets from 9:00 AM until 12:00 PM.

 Durham groups meet on Monday, Tuesday and Thursday evenings 6:00 – 9:00 pm.
 Garner groups meet Monday, Tuesday and Thursday evenings 6:00 – 9:00 PM.

 We will assist you in arranging a schedule that works best for you.
 If you are attending the program to meet NC DWI requirements, state law requires that you must complete the required number of hours in no less than 30 days for the short-term program.

 If finances are a concern, ask about working out a payment plan.
 If paying at group time, please arrive 15 minutes early to allow time to process payment.
 We are in network with most insurance companies and often there is little or no cost to the program participant.
 First Step bills your insurance for services to reduce your cost of your assessment, treatment and counseling.